The Legend of Heroes: Trails to Azure: Plot

+A month later, Lloyd breaks out of prison and reunites the SSS, planning to rescue KeA.
+They infiltrate the city and defeat President Crois, only for his allies to abandon him.
+Mariabell uses magic and KeA's power to grow a massive Azure Tree on the outskirts of the city, initiating the final stage of the conspiracy's plan.
+The SSS use an airship to ascend the Tree and fight their way inward.
+Along the way, Randy defeats Sigmund and denies his destiny as a mercenary.
+At the top, Mariabell explains that even before her awakening, KeA could alter reality, and reveals that the SSS was originally killed by Joachim Guenter at the end of Trails from Zero before KeA intervened.
+She also states that KeA warped their emotions to make them love her.
+Agitated, KeA loses control and transforms into a monstrous avatar of the Sept-Terrion, which the party defeats.
+Afterward, KeA attempts to erase herself from existence, but Lloyd explains that their love for her was real, which convinces her to erase her power and remain with her family.

+In the aftermath, the Azure Tree collapses and Crois' conspirators are arrested, except for Mariabell and Sigmund's daughter Shirley, who are recruited to Ouroboros.
+However, Crossbell is annexed by the Erebonian Empire, which leads into the events of the Trails of Cold Steel arc.

 Release

 Ao no Kiseki was released in Japan for the PlayStation Portable on September 29, 2011.
 It was later ported to Windows for release in China on March 28, 2013.
 It was also released for the PlayStation Vita in Japan on June 12, 2014, as Ao no Kiseki: Evolution.
 This version features improved visuals and more voice acting.
 The Evolution version received a remaster for the PlayStation 4, releasing in Japan under the title Ao no Kiseki Kai on May 28, 2020.
 It was also released for the Nintendo Switch in China and South Korea by Clouded Leopard Entertainment on April 22, 2021.

 Trails to Azure and its predecessor, Trails from Zero, were not localized in English by the time of the Japanese release of Trails of Cold Steel in 2013.
 Falcom subsequently approached Xseed Games, who had previously localized Trails in the Sky, and requested that a localization of Trails of Cold Steel be prioritized instead, resulting in Trails from Zero and Trails to Azure being skipped.
 An English fan translation was released in 2018, with another one by a team known as the "Geofront" released in May 2021.
 Geofront's release would serve as the foundation for an official English version by NIS America for the Nintendo Switch, PlayStation 4 and Windows, released in March 2023 in North America, Europe and Australasia.
 That version was also released in Japan for the Switch by Falcom on August 31, 2023.